 In Jeopardy style, here is the answer:

-Great crab cakes, fantastic soft-shells (in the 2013 Maryland General Assembly session, the Senate voted for soft-shells to be the official State sandwich), Baltimore Orioles (the team; maybe not so much the bird), 2013 Super Bowl Champions (Evermore!), and indemnity deeds of trust.
+Great crab cakes, fantastic soft-shell crabs (in the 2013 Maryland General Assembly session, the Senate voted for soft-shell crabs to be the official State sandwich), Baltimore Orioles (the team, maybe not so much the bird), 2013 Super Bowl Champions (Evermore!) and indemnity deeds of trust.

 And now for the question: What are good things that are unique to Maryland?

 Background on IDOTs and Recordation Taxes